hiimvikash/DSA-EndGame/README.md

 ## 1. Memory Allocation when you initialize a variable.
 ![kunalKushwaha1 1](https://user-images.githubusercontent.com/71629248/128210358-dff0df32-a25b-4c84-9bfb-9d9161127aca.png)
-- **Note :** When there is no reference variable pointing to actual object then it is deleted automatically when garbage collection hits.
+- **NOTE:** When there is no reference variable pointing to actual object then it is deleted automatically when garbage collection hits.
 ## 2. Objects & Reference Variable.
 ![kunalKushwaha1 0](https://user-images.githubusercontent.com/71629248/128210454-7d5523f3-3f0d-4046-9511-b222ffd8f17d.png)